mboaks/starter-academic/content/home/posts.md

  css_class = ""
 +++

+__10/12/2021:__ We are here at MicroTAS 2021, Palm springs, CA. We are delighted to be able to present our research on 3D printing for Microfluidics.
+Here is a photo of part of the Nordin-Woolley Lab presenting their work at MicroTAS 2021.

+{{< figure library="true" src="thumbnail_IMG_0968.jpg" title="" >}}

 __8/12/2021:__  We had a lab retreat at Tibble fork reservoir.

 {{< figure library="true" src="IMG_0593.jpg" title="" >}}